 In June 2020, FASB issued Accounting Standards Update "ASU" 2020-04, Reference Rate Reform (Topic 848).
 This ASU provides optional guidance for a limited period of time to ease the potential burden in accounting for (or recognizing the effects of) reference rate reform on financial reporting due to the cessation of the London Interbank Offered Rate (LIBOR).
 The amendments are elective and apply to all entities that have contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued.
 The amendment in ASU 2021-01 clarifies that all derivative instruments affected by changes to interest rates used for discounting, margining or contract price alignment are in the scope of Accounting Standards Codification ("ASC") 848.
-The Bank prospectively adopted this guidance effective January 1, 2022 with no impact to the Bank's financial statements.
-Upon adoption, all eligible loan contract modifications made prior to December 31, 2022 will be accounted for as continuations of the existing loan contracts.
+Subsequently amendments were introduced to defer the expiration of the optional relief of topic 848 from December 21, 2022 to December 31, 2024, due to the cessation of commonly used tenors of USD LIBOR in 2023.
+The Bank initially adopted this guidance effective January 1, 2022, and subsequently effective December 31, 2022.
+This guidance was adopted prospectively with no impact to the Bank's consolidated financial.